nomath4u/radiusnetworks.github.io/ibeacon/ibeacon-development-kit-instructions.md

 Step 5.
 In the console, use the following commands to control the iBeacon:

 ```
+ibeacon scan      # scans for other nearby beacons
  ibeacon start    # starts all iBeacons
  ibeacon stop     # stops all iBeacons
  ibeacon start 1  # starts the first iBeacon
  ibeacon stop 1   # stops the first iBeacon